We are here to help

 Frequently, seniors attend The Traveling School while actively applying to college.
 This understandably requires additional work, which seniors should anticipate.
 Provided students demonstrate initiative and have a plan with their home schools and guidance counselors, TTS teachers can support their application processes.

 How much does a semesters cost?
 What does tuition cover?

-2023-2024 semester tuition is $34,680.
-Tuition covers all semester expenses except travel to and from the program start/end location, personal gear* and student spending money.
+Spring 2024 semester tuition is $34,680, and Fall 2024-Spring 2025 semester tuition will be $37,000.
+Tuition covers all semester expenses except travel to and from the program start/end location, passports, vaccinations, personal gear* and student spending money.
 Visit our Affording a Semester page for more information.